Asthma-COPD overlap

-Asthma-COPD Overlap (ACO), also known as Asthma-COPD Overlap Syndrome (ACOS) is a chronic inflammatory, obstructive airway disease in which features of both asthma and COPD predominate.
-Asthma and COPD were once thought of as distinct entities, however in some, there are clinical features of both asthma and COPD with significant overlap in pathophysiology and symptom profile.
+Asthma-Chronic Obstructive Pulmonary Disease (COPD) Overlap (ACO), also known as Asthma-COPD Overlap Syndrome (ACOS), is a chronic inflammatory, obstructive airway disease in which features of both asthma and COPD predominate.
+Asthma and COPD were once thought of as distinct entities; however, in some, there are clinical features of both asthma and COPD with significant overlap in pathophysiology and symptom profile.
 It is unclear whether ACO is a separate disease entity or a clinical subtype of asthma and COPD.
 The pathogenesis of ACO is poorly understood, but it is thought to involve both type 2 inflammation (usually seen in asthma) as well as type 1 inflammation (seen in COPD).
 The incidence and prevalence of ACO are not well known.
 The risk factors for ACO are also incompletely understood, but tobacco smoke is known to be a major risk factor.

-Signs and Symptoms
+Signs and symptoms

 ACO presents with symptoms of both asthma and COPD.
-ACO presents in adulthood, usually after the age of 40 (after there has been significant tobacco smoke or other toxic fumes exposure), with symptoms of dyspnea (shortness of breath), exercise intolerance, mucous production, cough and episodes of symptomatic worsening known as exacerbations.
+ACO presents in adulthood, usually after the age of 40 (after there has been significant tobacco smoke or other toxic fumes exposure), with symptoms of dyspnea (shortness of breath), exercise intolerance, sputum production, cough and episodes of symptomatic worsening known as exacerbations.

 Cause

-A history of significant and persistent noxious fumes exposure is required for the diagnosis of COPD, therefore is also required for the diagnosis of ACO.
-This can be due to tobacco smoking, indoor air pollution or outdoor air pollution.
+A history of significant and persistent noxious fumes exposure is required for the diagnosis of COPD; therefore, it is also required for the diagnosis of ACO.
+This can be due to tobacco smoking, indoor air pollution, or outdoor air pollution.